 Individuals who believe they have observed corrupt conduct in their colleagues may also make a public interest disclosure directly to the Independent Based-based Anti-corruption Commission (IBAC) (refer to VicScreen's Public Interest Disclosure Policy).
+VicScreen will actively support and protect employees who speak up in good faith about possible breaches of this policy.
 VicScreen will take decisive action, including possible disciplinary action, against individuals who discriminate against or victimise those who Speak Up in good faith.